cyber-prophet/bostrom-journal/BostromBlockchainMagazine001.md

 After H tokens are investminted, the neurons balance is replenished by a number of temporary `frozen` for transferring but ready to use A and V tokens.
 Both tokens of investminting pair (H and A or V) are `frozen` till the end of the investminting period.

-#### Meaning of V and A tokens
+#### Meaning of Volt and Ampere tokens

-Every 1 V token on the neuron's balance allows to create 1 cyberlink per day.
+Every 1 Volt token on the neuron's balance allows to create 1 cyberlink per day.
 The ability to create cyberlinks is restored within a day.

-If the network is underloaded, one can produce more cyberlinks (up to 4 cyberlinks for each V on balance per day).
+If the network is underloaded, one can produce more cyberlinks (up to 4 cyberlinks for each Volt on balance per day).

-The more A tokens the neuron has, the higher his cyberlinks would be ranked.
-Cyberrank is recalculated for each `cycle` so that the changes in the amount of A tokens on the neurons' balances that produced cyberlinks would influence the cyberrank of the whole graph.
+The more Ampere tokens the neuron has, the higher his cyberlinks would be ranked.
+Cyberrank is recalculated for each `cycle` so that the changes in the amount of Amperes tokens on the neurons' balances that produced cyberlinks would influence the cyberrank of the whole graph.

 #### Investminting rules

 The following rules apply in investminting:

-1. The period chosen for investminting H tokens has a proportionate effect on the amount of A and V tokens received.
+1. The period chosen for investminting H tokens has a proportionate effect on the amount of Ampere and Volt tokens received.
-2. The amount of H tokens investminted has a proportionate effect on the amount of A and V tokens received.
+2. The amount of H tokens investminted has a proportionate effect on the amount of Amperes and Volt tokens received.
-3. H, A, and V tokens become liquid after the investminting period has ended.
+3. H, A, and Volt tokens become liquid after the investminting period has ended.
-4. Before the tokens are unlocked, they perform their resource function for the account - As increase links' rank (their place in the search result), Vs may be used for producing cyberlinks.
+4. Before the tokens are unlocked, they perform their resource function for the account - Amperes increase links' rank (their place in the search result), Volts may be used for producing cyberlinks.
 5. Maximum investminting period (`investmint_max_period`) is limited.
 However, it increases every 547 days (`horizon_period_init`).
-6. The amount of A and V available for investminting per time unit is determined by the following parameters `ampere_mint_rate` and `volt_mint_rate`.
+6. The amount of Amperes and Volts available for investminting per time unit is determined by the following parameters `ampere_mint_rate` and `volt_mint_rate`.
 These parameters' values are halved every 18 months to align with Moors law(~547 days). (`ampere_base_halving_period`, `volt_base_halving_period`).
-At the beginning of the network's lifecycle, one can investmint more A and V than later.
+At the beginning of the network's lifecycle, one can investmint more Amperes and Volts than later.

-A and V are finite due to fundamental constraints in computing resources.
+Amperes and Volts are finite due to fundamental constraints in computing resources.
 They cannot be replenished in case the investminting has been missed.
-So if you didn't investmint your H, you would miss the opportunity to have A and V.
+So if you didn't investmint your H, you would miss the opportunity to have Amperes and Volts.

 Halving occurs every 567 days, which means half as many tokens can be minted per time unit compared to the before halving amount. >>|